uncoded-decimal/nd_logs/README.md

 ## Future Plans

-- Add more detailed log support for various Log Types
 - Add better ui to HTML log file

 Feel free to suggest/ request features as you may desire.
 However, I'll work on them as I get to them.